 A public company must deliver to the Registrar of Companies a copy of its audited annual accounts.
-A private company which is an ordinary company (i.e. a company which is not an exempt company) must deliver to the Registrar of Companies either a copy of its audited annual accounts or a certificate of solvency.
+A private company which is an ordinary company (i.e., a company which is not an International company) must deliver to the Registrar of Companies either a copy of its audited annual accounts or a certificate of solvency.

 Registration and annual filing fees for companies are as follows: -

 - Ordinary private company - USD $100

 - International private company - USD $200